How to write AI and SEO friendly blog posts that get found (2026 guide)

 Make sure your About page clearly explains your qualifications and experience

-Now that we’ve covered off those most important elements, let’s jump into the technical aspects.
+Now I’ve got that off my chest (ha!), let’s jump into the technical aspects.

 How to structure an SEO friendly blog post – the technical stuff